 Learning in History is assessed through internal and external achievement standards.
 The focus is on learning the skills around interpretation of sources through research, perspectives, cause and effect, and events of significance to New Zealand.

-Understanding the impact of the Kristallnacht and the role of Nazism will be prominent in this course, and understanding how this event effected people and their lives over a period of time and in different ways.
+Understanding the impact of the Kristallnacht and the role of Nazism will be prominent in this course, and understanding how this event affected people and their lives over a period of time and in different ways.
 Hearing survivor stories and understanding the event through people and who they were and are, will also be a large part of this course.

 Will there be any FAO?
 (Further Assessment Opportunities)